 We lunched at The Courie Inn, enjoying our old faithful soup and sandwich combo.
 The boy was delighted to receive water, biscuits and lots of attention.
 We left, hunger abated and ready for an afternoon outdoors.

 Passing back through a Fiat 500 free Glen Ogle, we stopped to enjoy the view and watch the light shift dramatically on the hillside around the old railway viaduct.
 I love Scottish light – even on a grey day, it’s constantly shifting and changing.

-Arriving in St Fillans, we parked at our hotel and headed out of the village on foot.
+We arrived at The Four Seasons Hotel, parked our car and headed out of St Fillans on foot.
 I’d chosen us a local walk from the Walkhighlands website.
 A modest hike along minor road, track and field, culminating in a short climb up a rocky knoll known as Dundurn.
 The walk caught my eye as Dundurn was once the site of an ancient hillfort.